compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Thiele_Eric_paper_reading_day2.md

 What do you think should be improved in progenetix?

 - It is difficult to say what should be improved without working experience with progenetix, but I could imagine that an increase in the amount of data with constant updates to the newest studies and latest findings could help for a better and more accurate work.

+- Boolean options to chain filters and thus allow to create diverse and nuanced search queries to get the desired results.

 - Continuously maintain and expand a stable API for progenetix for the Inclusion of newer projects and data types.

 - And on the other side ensure a safe environment in relationship to data privacy ans security to protect sensitive genomic informations.